 By 1947, Louis had established himself as a living legend, not only the longest-reigning champion in heavyweight history, but the longest reigning world champion at any weight in the history of the sport.
 He had held the title for over a decade, successfully defending it 23 times, 20 by knockout.
 Even as he entered the twilight of his career, he appeared unbeatable, perhaps the best heavyweight in boxing history.

 Jersey Joe Walcott had emerged as the next worthy opponent, challenger number 24, after scoring wins over Joey Maxim, Lee Oma, and Elmer Ray, but despite his merit as a top contender, no one gave Walcott a chance to win.
 After all, he was a former middleweight, a journeyman, with eleven losses on his record.
 Hell, he had been Louis’ sparring partner at one point.
-Oddsmakers pegged Jersey Joe as a 10 to 1 underdog.
+Oddsmakers pegged Jersey Joe as a ten-to-one underdog.

 The crowd at Madison Square Garden almost witnessed one of the great upsets in sports history.
 From the opening bell all could see that Louis was uninspired, while Walcott appeared sharp and primed for a tough fight.
 Focused on an early knockout, Louis walked into a counter right hand in the first round and, to everyone’s shock, he hit the deck.
 It happened again in the fourth.